StillKeepTry/Transformer-PyTorch/README.md

 |17w|39.06|
 |21w|39.30|

-For big model, the batch size is 3072 for each gpu.
+And For big model, the batch size is 3072 for each gpu.
 The result is as:

 |Steps|BLEU|
 |:-:|:-:|